apache/incubator-retired-slider/src/site/markdown/configuration/specification.md

 # Specification of the "Cluster Description"

 * This is partially obsolete.
-Slider still returns the Hoya Cluster Description as changing it will break most of the unit tests -once these are updated this document will be completely obsolete and replaced with a new one.
+Slider still returns the Slider Cluster Description as changing it will break most of the unit tests -once these are updated this document will be completely obsolete and replaced with a new one.